Bachelor of Bio-Resource Management Degree (B.B.R.M.)

 Academic Advising and Counselling

 The Bachelor of Bio-Resource Program Counsellor is available to assist in-course students who require information or advice about their program or other academic regulations and who seek information about resources available to students.
-For information about how to contact a program counsellor, and for more information about program counselling, see Section VII -- Academic Counselling of the current Undergraduate Calendar.
+For information about how to contact a program counsellor, and for more information about program counselling, see Chapter VII -- Academic Counselling of the current Undergraduate Calendar.

 On entering the program all students are assigned to a faculty advisor who will mentor them throughout their studies.
 The faculty advisor is familiar with the academic requirements of the program and is aware of career opportunities.
 Students are strongly encouraged to attend all meetings called by their advisor, and to set up individual meetings with them when they have questions or concerns about their performance or progress in the program.